Alejogb1/job-board/blog-data/how-can-two-lists-be-combined-into-a-bag-of-words-representation.md

 id: "how-can-two-lists-be-combined-into-a-bag-of-words-representation"
 ---

-Alright, let's talk about combining lists into a bag-of-words representation.
+, let's talk about combining lists into a bag-of-words representation.
 It's a task I’ve encountered more times than I can count, especially in the early days of experimenting with natural language processing tasks.
 I recall a particular project involving analyzing customer reviews where this exact operation was crucial to making any progress.
 We had lists of keywords extracted from various feedback channels and needed a unified view to feed into our machine learning models.

 Fundamentally, a bag-of-words (bow) representation is a way of converting text (in this case, represented by our lists) into numerical data that machine learning algorithms can understand.
 It's called a "bag" because the order of words isn't important; what matters is the frequency of each unique term across all the lists being combined.